Kietlin, Łódź Voivodeship

 Kietlin is a village in the administrative district of Gmina Radomsko, within Radomsko County, Łódź Voivodeship, in south-central Poland.
-It lies approximately 5 km north-east of Radomsko and 78 km south of the regional capital Łódź.

 History

 Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, the village was occupied by Germany.
 In October 1943, the German gendarmerie committed a massacre of 11 people in Kietlin.
 The victims were three Poles (two men and one woman) and eight Jews (including children), whom they sheltered from the Holocaust.